-If the Customer does not request a Non-Curtailable Connection, or does not accept the cost of converting the Curtailable Connection to a Non-Curtailable Connection, the Connection shall continue to be a Curtailable Connection until such a time as the Customer requests a Non-Curtailable Connection and accepts the cost of converting the Curtailable Connection to a Non-Curtailable Connection.

 CURTAILABLE CONNECTION AGREEMENT

 The Company must use the form of agreement set out in Appendix B when entering into a contract for the ongoing provision of a Curtailable Connection, unless otherwise agreed with the Customer.

 DEFINITIONS

 Words beginning with a capital letter that are not otherwise defined in this Schedule have the meanings given to then in Clause 1 of the main body of this Agreement, and the rules of interpretation set out in that Clause 1 also apply.